 Red Balloon communications systems and equipment, including electronic mail and Internet systems, along with their associated hardware and software, are intended for official and authorised purposes.
-Head of Centres may authorise personal use provided that such use:
+The Head of Centre may authorise personal use provided that such use:

-- does not interfere with the performance of professional duties; - is of reasonable duration and frequency;

-• does not overburden the system or create any additional expense to the Centre.
+- does not interfere with the performance of professional duties; - is of reasonable duration and frequency; - does not overburden the system or create any additional expense to the Centre.

-Head of Centres must consider carefully and make informed professional judgement re discretionary use for any other purpose.
+The Head of Centre must consider carefully and make informed professional judgement with regard to discretionary use for any other purpose.